apohl79/audiogridder/README.md

 :point_right: **Note: Please do NOT create issues.
 Please create discussion threads.**

-:exclamation: For Bugs you have to follow [the bug reporting guide](https://audiogridder.com/bug-reports/)!
+:exclamation: You have to follow [the bug reporting guide](https://audiogridder.com/bug-reports/) when reporting bugs!

 # Installation